priyanshujhagithub/FitLife/DEPLOYMENT.md

 ## 🚨 Common Issues & Solutions

 ### CORS Errors
-- Ensure `CLIENT_URL` and `FRONTEND_URL` in Render match your Vercel domain exactly
+- If you set `CLIENT_URL`, ensure it matches your Vercel domain exactly
-- Check that your Vercel domain is in the allowed origins
+- If you don't set `CLIENT_URL`, CORS will allow all origins automatically
 - Make sure both URLs use HTTPS

 ### Database Connection Issues